terkelg/prompts/readme.md

 The prompt will list options based on user input.

-The default suggets/filter function is based on the `title` property.
+The default suggets function is sorting based on the `title` property of the choices.
-You can overwrite this by passing your own filter function.
+You can overwrite how choices are being filtered by passing your own suggest function.

 #### Example
 <img src="https://github.com/terkelg/prompts/raw/master/media/autocomplete.gif" alt="auto complete prompt" width="499" height="163" />